How long it takes to learn Chinese?

 Having a complex language makes the learning curve steeper and more problematic.
 Languages such as Arabic, Korean, Mandarin, Cantonese, and Japanese are examples.

-A meaningful level in the target language needs learners to pay attention to the timeframe.
-And it often takes more time than they expect.
+A meaningful level in the target language requires learners to pay attention to the timeframe, which often takes longer than expected.

 Creating a practical study plan demands realistic expectations about what you can do and how long it will take.